Tomiyou/flowtables-accel-api/README.md

+# Flowtables acceleration API

-# Use Linux flowtables as generic API for packet acceleration
+Use Linux flowtables as generic API for packet acceleration